ikol172q/my_emacs.d/README.md

 changed something and add some additional packages to it.

 **Note:** How to update files and folders remotely.
 [Here is one useful introduction to do it](https://stackoverflow.com/questions/8775850/how-do-i-add-files-and-folders-into-github-repos).
+* For the newest repository, we should download it or **clone** it correctly.
+For example, we might see the error like: *fatal: Not a git repository (or any of the parent directories): .git*.
+Remermber to do **git init** in the repository so that you may see *fatal: You are on a branch yet to be born*.
+*

 ## Emacs version